 Two of the biggest problems for translation hearables right now are latency and translation accuracy.
 If you've ever watched an interview with a translator, you know it can take a long time for things to get across, and that's why reducing latency is one of the biggest goals for Waverly Labs and its competitors.

 The sooner the technology can translate what someone is saying, the more it feels like an actual conversation rather than two people trying to have a conversation.
 Imagine a world where someone who only spoke Japanese could speak to someone who only spoke Punjabi with the flow of two people who spoke the same language.
 Less time awkwardly trying to understand each other, more time actually building a connection.
+This is why Google's demo of its real-time translation blew people away, it looks and feels intuitive and instant.

 What's next in hearables